weix1233/2002-Movie-App/Readme.md

 Please edit the filepaths defined in ReadCSVFiles.java and WriteCSVFiles.java to match where the database files (movie.csv, jurong.csv, user.csv etc...) so the app will be able to properly read and write to those files.

+Please download ANSI console through the eclipse marketplace under help for the seat colors to work.